 Scholarly Commons Citation

-George, Kelly Whealan, "Economic Interrelationships and Impacts of the Aviation/Aerospace Industry in the State of Florida using Input-Output Analysis" (2015).
-Dissertations and Theses.
+Whealan-George, Kelly A., "Economic Interrelationships and Impacts of the Aviation/Aerospace Industry in the State of Florida using Input-Output Analysis" (2015).
+Doctoral Dissertations and Master's Theses.
 51.

 Aerospace Engineering Commons, Aviation Commons, Growth and Development Commons, Income Distribution Commons, Labor Economics Commons, Regional Economics Commons